openvinotoolkit/openvino/src/plugins/proxy/README.md

 ## Proxy plugin properties

 Proxy plugin cannot be created explicitly.
 In order to use proxy plugin under the real hardware plugins please use next properties for configuration:
- - `ov::device::alias` is an alias name for high level plugin.
+ - `ov::proxy::configuration::alias` is an alias name for high level plugin.
- - `ov::device::priority` is a device priority under alias (lower value means the higher priority), this value allows to configure the device order.
+ - `ov::proxy::configuration::priority` is a device priority under alias (lower value means the higher priority), this value allows to configure the device order.
- - `ov::device::fallback` the name of other hardware device for the fallback.
+ - `ov::proxy::configuration::fallback` the name of other hardware device for the fallback.

 After the creation the proxy plugin has next properties:
  - `ov::device::priorities` is fallback order inside the proxy plugin.